up-n-atom/8311/docs/posts/bridge-the-bce-inc-giga-hub.md

 <!-- more -->
 <!-- nocont -->

-!!! warning "Bell MTS and Aliant users..."
+!!! warning "Bell MTS and Aliant subscribers..."
     Enabling bridge mode will produce an error code[^1].
 Follow the [disable bridge mode] steps below to revert back to router mode.